sushi133/Mediation-analysis-with-the-mediator-and-outcome-missing-not-at-random/National Job Corps Study/code/README.md

 All the analysis are conducted using the analysis data (Jobcorpdata.csv) created by Jobcrop.R.

-In Addtional_Information.R, we provide information including missingness patterns (Table 1), the percentages of subjects having the outcome Y observed among subjects with missing mediator values, portions of the missingness exist in covariates X, percentage of zero values of the earnings.
+In Addtional_Information.R, we provide information including missingness patterns (Table 1), the percentages of subjects having the outcome Y observed among subjects with missing mediator values, the portions of the missingness exist in covariates X, and the percentage of zero values of the earnings.

 In II_Job_Gamma_S_IV.R and II_Job_Gamma_S_B_IV.R, sensitivity parameter (gamma z) is 0, and set sensitivity parameter (gamma m) to vary among -2, 0 and 2.